These Stocks are the Biggest Pre-Market Movers on Monday

 5 Biggest Movers

-Companhia Energética de Minas Gerais (CIG) declined 10.02% in pre-market trading at last glance.
-Though there is no company-specific news to explain the downward movement for the Brazilian power company, it seems that macro challenges have taken upon the stock.
+Another loser, Shaw Communications Inc. (SJR) lost 14.3% in pre-market trading at last glance.
+Canada’s Commissioner of Competition intention to oppose Rogers Communications Inc’s (RCI) proposed C$20 billion ($16 billion) merger with Shaw has shaken investor confidence.

-Meanwhile, the provider of business and consumer banking services Hilltop Holdings Inc. (HTH) gained around 15.8% in pre-market trading, at last check.
-Positive sentiment followed the company’s announcement of the commencement of a modified “Dutch auction” tender offer.
-The offer indicates the purchase of common stock for cash up to $400 million at a price per share in the range of $28 to $32, excluding related charges.
+Palantir Technologies Inc. (PLTR) declined around 12.45% in pre-market trading at last glance.
+Negative sentiment followed the company’s lower-than-expected first-quarter 2022 earnings and disappointing revenue guidance for the second quarter despite the revenue beat.
+For Q2 2022, the company expects revenue of $470 million, below the consensus estimate of $483.84 million.

-Super Group (SGHC) Limited (SGHC) jumped around 7.5% in pre-market trading at the time of writing, after it dropped more than 6% at Friday’s close.
-There is no fundamental news to explain the trading frenzy.
-However, it seems that macro factors are driving volatility in the stock.
+Provider of enterprise analytics and mobility software MicroStrategy Incorporated (MSTR) dropped around 8.24% in pre-market trading at the time of writing.
+There is no company-specific news to explain the trading frenzy.
+However, it seems that macro factors are driving volatility in the stock as Bitcoin plunged 4%, decreasing below $34,000.

-DISH Network Corporation (DISH), an American television provider and the owner of the direct-broadcast satellite provider Dish complete the list.
-It dropped around 6.8% in pre-market trading at the time of writing.
-The drop followed a 6.6% plunge in price at Friday’s close.
-The company inked a deal with Ceragon Networks Ltd. (CRNT), a global innovator and solutions provider of 5G wireless transport, under which the latter will provide ultra-high-capacity IP-50C microwave and IP-50E millimeter wave transport solutions to the former.
+Harmony Gold Mining Company Limited (HMY), the first largest gold mining company in South Africa, completes the list.
+It lost about 8.4% in pre-market trading, at last check.
+The negative sentiment seems to have followed the disclosure that four workers died on Saturday in a maintenance-related accident at the company’s Kusasalethu mine.
+Consequently, the affected part of the mine had been shut down for further investigations.

 Continue to watch this space for possible volatility upon the market opens.
 Tomorrow, we’ll have another up-to-date piece on stock Pre-Market Movers…